gateio/gateapi-nodejs/docs/MultiCollateralLoanApi.md

 > Promise<{ response: http.IncomingMessage; body: Array<CollateralFixRate>; }> getMultiCollateralFixRate()

-Query fixed interest rates for the currency for 7 days and 30 days
+Query fixed interest rates for the currency for 7 days and 30 days.

 ### Example